MarvelNaveen/docker-installation-commands/docker-commands.md

 Container is the running version of image.
 You can consider container as mini server.
 It too have 0-65,535 ports.

-* To display the available images
+* To display the available images.
 ```
 docker images
 ```